 No new recipe, I haven’t been in the mood.
 I decided to share this with you today, though; you might find it helpful or interesting.
 It’s a topic that has weighed heavily on my mind for way too long.
 Now I have to navigate with my girls, and I’d like to crush it.
 Any help or advice is appreciated.

-We were on a walk last night and one of my 11-year-olds shared with me, for the first time, that sometimes she doesn’t feel so great about her weight and her body.
+We were on a walk last night, and one of my 11-year-olds shared with me, for the first time, that sometimes she doesn’t feel so great about her weight and her body.
 I immediately assured her she was healthy and perfect and just right.
 All the things we say that, though they are true, probably start losing impact at some point.
-We talked about how she has developed faster than many of her peers and to compare herself to them was sort of futile.
+We talked about how she has developed faster than many of her peers, and to compare herself to them was sort of futile.
 I told her she was beautiful and that she doesn’t look over-weight because her body is developing.
-I also told her that how she looks in no way equates to her worth as a person.
+I also said to her that how she looks in no way equates to her worth as a person.